localstack/localstack.github.io/content/open-source-sponsorship/index.md

 - Where can I get help?

   LocalStack has excellent [documentation](https://docs.localstack.cloud/overview/), which is our central reference for all the features and toolings.
 We also have a Slack community where you can ask questions and get help from other users.
-Drop a mail at [info@localstack.cloud](mailto:info@localstack.cloud) to get an invite or join through our [Slack invite](http://slack.localstack.cloud/).
+Drop a mail at [support@localstack.cloud](mailto:support@localstack.cloud) to get an invite or join through our [Slack invite](http://slack.localstack.cloud/).

 - How can I prove my maintainer status?